abroniewski/Child-Wasting-Prediction/README.md

 ## Getting Started

-This project contains is part of Data challenge 3: Improving Child Wasting Prediction for Zero Hunger Labs.
+This project contains the technical part of Data challenge 3: Improving Child Wasting Prediction for Zero Hunger Labs.

 The project code follows the structure below: